moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 During the course, we utilized the new `MAE Innovative Design Studio`_\ [#]_ that I created for running new design ideation, selection, and planning activities which is the initial stage of moving to an activity based course as opposed to a lecture based one.
-Additionally, my TA and I introduced a new two part Arduino-based `microcontroller lesson`_ to introduce students to sensing, computing, actuation, and control for enhanced mechanical designs.
+Additionally, my TA and I introduced a new two-part Arduino-based `microcontroller lesson`_ to introduce students to sensing, computing, actuation, and control for enhanced mechanical designs.
 This additional lesson proved fruitful and the result was that a large percentage of projects included microcontrollers in their design.
-We also included a popular lectures on 3D printing led by three guest graduate students and a young engineer's industry panel.
-The students were assessed through five memos, four reports, two design reviews, two presentations, and three peer reviews taken through CATME_.
+We also included popular lectures on 3D printing led by three guest graduate students and a young engineers industry panel.
+The students were assessed through five memos, four reports, two design reviews, two presentations, and three peer reviews, the later taken through CATME_.
 I developed a comprehensive set of rubrics for assessment to track the improvement in technical communication over the two courses for each of these items that tie into writing outcome improvements in other MAE courses.

 .. [#] See the next section for more details about the design studio.